WordPress/wporg-support-guidelines/guideline-06.md

-## Do Not Offer to Work For Hire
+## Do Not Post About Commercial Products

-Don’t offer to work for hire in replies on these forums.
-Help on the forums should be given freely, as in beer.

-The [WP Jobs](http://jobs.wordpress.net/) board is available for those seeking to find jobs.

-We believe that people should be able to make a living based on WordPress, but the support forums are not the appropriate place for that.
+For support of commercial themes or plugins, go to the official support channel.

+In order to be good stewards of the WordPress community, and encourage innovation and progress, we feel it’s important to direct people to those official locations.
+Doing this will provide the developer with the income they need to make WordPress awesome.

+Forum volunteers are also not given access to commercial products, so they would not know why a commercial theme or plugin is not working properly.

+Ultimately, the vendors are responsible for supporting their commercial product.